 Sacred Music Festival

-‘Chants Resound on the Hill of Angels’ is a sacred music festival organised by the Hill of Angels community.
+‘Chants Resound on the Hill of Angels’ is a sacred music festival organized by the Hill of Angels community.
 Each year, the sounds of folk chants and songs ringing over the spectacular Trakai landscape rise to the sky encouraging people to pray and thank God for Hope, Peace, Love, Power of Spirit, and all other Christian values.